-There’s a certain tremulousness on her lips as her moist eyes her moist eyes burn with an almost invisible intensity.
+There’s a certain tremulousness on her lips as her moist eyes burn with an almost invisible intensity.

 There’s sensual poetry in her gait; her flowing sari defining, freeing her; she holds back, she moves; her 10 pm calls are life affirming, a little flirtatious, a lot sweet, a bit spicy and never tentative.

 She is an all woman, a woman that makes a woman; desire swells in her, awakening her but nothing comes before her pride.

 She breathes sensuality, like a boiling cauldron with a lid on, by design.
 You can feel it in the way her eyes talk.

 She wants to fly, and fly she will; her flight will take her to new terrains of a near-faraway place, where you soar and more, only to return to the yet unrequited frontier of love and longing.

 Recommended: 50 Best Movies Of 2018: ‘Lean On Pete’ To ‘Roma’